Cartasiane/Keson-spectral-improver/README.md

 - Authorized user IDs are persisted to `data/authorized-users.json`, so unlocking survives restarts.
 Delete the file if you need to revoke all users quickly.
 - Concurrency is capped by `MAX_CONCURRENT_DOWNLOADS`; bump it up (e.g., `5`) only if your host has the bandwidth/CPU for multiple yt-dlp processes.
 - Requests beyond `MAX_PENDING_DOWNLOADS` are rejected immediately with a friendly "queue is full" response so the bot cannot be overwhelmed while long transfers are active.
+- If `ADMIN_USER_IDS` is set, unhandled rejections/exceptions and bot errors are forwarded to those admin chats.
 - Spectral quality hints rely on ffmpeg/ffprobe to decode PCM audio and run the Fake Lossless Checker logic inside Node.js, which can take noticeable CPU time.
 Set `ENABLE_QUALITY_ANALYSIS=false` if you prefer to skip this extra processing, and use `QUALITY_ANALYSIS_DEBUG=true` to troubleshoot missing captions without enabling debug logs globally.
 - FFmpeg is required for embedding album art/metadata.
 If it’s missing, yt-dlp falls back to plain downloads and the bot will log warnings; install it via `brew install ffmpeg`, `apt install ffmpeg`, etc.